Do you want to return to Social Work? Are you finding the process confusing with little or no support available?

 In order to return to practice, the first step is to identify how long you have been out of practice.
 Once identified, you will need to complete and meet the following requirements, depending on how long they have been out of practice:

-- 2-5 years – 30 days of updating their skills and knowledge
+30 days of updating their skills and knowledge.

-- 5 years or over – 60 days of updating their skills and knowledge
+60 days of updating their skills and knowledge.

 To put it simply, in order for you to return to Social Work, the HCPC require that you complete a readmissions form which details that you have updated your skills and knowledge in three ways: